hyron-group/hyron/readme.md

 -   **High-Performance** : Hyron is 40% more efficient than ExpressJS (by rps with simple request)
 -   **Easy to learn** : With Hyron, you do not need to know how Node Server work.
 Just write normal Javascript function.

-# Release Node
+# Release
-- Support custom router path with uriPath option in requestConfig
-- Support multi router method type in requestConfig
+- Start app by hyron-app.json file

 # Example